HarrisKoko/Project3-CUDA-Path-Tracer/README.md

 University of Pennsylvania CIS 565 Path Tracing Slides by Ruipeng Wang

 Physically Based Rendering: From Theory To Implementation (PBRTv4) by Matt Pharr, Wenzel Jakob, and Greg Humphreys

+Simulating Depth of Field Blurring by Paul Bourke